TheAndrewCWang/blog/src/content/blog/en/2024-06-30-venture-capital-is-a-pyramid-scheme.md

 funds, and family funds.
 Instead of putting money into truly inventive people and companies, it's instead put into a pyramid scheme.

 Everyone in a pyramid scheme profits but is also a victim.
-When someone buys in, they're trapped into they can sell to the next victim.
-But the retail investors, the last in the chain, might not be victims with some profiting, some losing.
-The real victims are those putting money into the original funds funneling money into the scheme.
+When someone buys in, they're trapped into waiting to sell to the next victim.
+But the retail investors, the last in the chain, arguably might not be victims as some profit and some lose.
+No, the real victims are those putting money into the original funds funneling money into the scheme: those are teachers, retirees, entire nations.

 Venture capitalists have high management and carry fees.
 VCs, even if they completely fail, make money by taking 2% management fees from their funds' total value and 20% of the profits.
 This is why VCs are incentivized to raise more